Why Attend Laser Technician School

 It could be said that now is the right time to pursue a skincare specialist career.
-It is estimated that during the 2016-2026 period, the number of skincare specialist jobs will grow by 14 percent.
-That translates to the addition of approximately 8,500 jobs nationwide.*
+The Occupational Outlook Handbook estimates that the number of skincare specialist jobs will grow by 11 percent during the 2018-2028 period.
+That translates to the addition of approximately 7,800 jobs nationwide.

 The job growth is largely due to a growing middle-age and elderly population that is interested in reducing the effects of aging through esthetic and cosmetic laser treatments.
-As of 2014, 108.7 million Americans were aged 50-plus.
-That's 34 percent of the population.
-And it's estimated that the 50-plus age group will grow by 19 million people by the year 2024, making it the largest-growing age group in the U.S.** That represents a substantial number of people who could be looking for skincare services.
+According to AARP, 108.7 million Americans were aged 50-plus in 2014.
+That was 34 percent of the population.
+And it's estimated that the 50-plus age group will grow by 19 million people by the year 2024, making it the largest-growing age group in the U.S. That represents a substantial number of people who could be looking for skincare services.

 4. Good Earning Potential

 When working as a laser technician, salary expectations can vary depending on the setting and location where you work.
-In 2018, the average annual salary of skincare specialists was $36,350, and the top 10 percent of workers in the field earned $59,790 and higher.
+Occupational Employment Statistics program data shows that in 2018, the average annual salary of skincare specialists was $36,350, and the top 10 percent of workers in the field earned $59,790 and higher.
 However, those working in medical settings—such as doctors' offices, hospitals, and outpatient care centers—earned higher average salaries ranging from $37,880 to $46,020.
-And skincare specialists working in the states of Colorado, Hawaii, Wyoming, Massachusetts, and Minnesota brought in average annual salaries of $47,470 to $52,020.***
+And skincare specialists working in the states of Colorado, Hawaii, Wyoming, Massachusetts, and Minnesota brought in average annual salaries of $47,470 to $52,020.